heymagurany/TableStorageDataProvider/README.md

 ### Changelog

+#### v1.0.1

+* Added the DbCommandExtensions class, which contains helper methods for adding parameters to a DbCommand instance.

 #### v1.0.0

 * Implemented ADO.NET Data Provider classes to allow developers to write code to access Windows Azure Table Storage with ADO.NET classes like DbCommand and DbDataAdapter.